ravelgwong/nosql-cpp/benchmark/readme.md

 1. Create a new directory inside the codes/ directory and add your files inside
 2. Add your folder name to target.js in this directory.

+**PLEASE NOTE THAT EACH CODE FOLDER WILL NEED TO PROVIDE A HPP AND CPP FILE.**

 **To build all files at once please run:**</br></br>
 `npm run build`